GizmoBal/sync-chapter-I-frame/README.md

 ## Description

 When you have sync'ed chapters coming from another source to a video file, you may wish, as a final step, to slightly shift the timecodes to the nearest I-frame.
 This script automates that final step, although it will be sometimes better to do it manually with a human being taking the best decisions.
-The script takes a Matroska chapter file (either xml or txt) and a video file as inputs and generates a new chapter file with timecodes approprately shifted.
+The script takes a Matroska chapter file (either xml or txt) and a video file as inputs and generates a new chapter file with timecodes appropriately shifted.

 ## Requirement

-This script needs a working installation of `VapourSynth` with `ffms2` indexer and the `mediainfo` commandline.
+This script needs a working installation of `VapourSynth` with the `ffms2` indexer and the `mediainfo` commandline.

 ## Screenshots